k-stz/wordpress-on-docker/README.md

 - `--rm` will remove the Container once it stops.
 Else we can easily waste a lot of space with finished containers.
 <br>**`--it`:**
 - `-i` interactive: taking STDIN;
-- `-t` allocates a tty so you get prompt
+- `-t` allocates a tty so you get a prompt

 This is great for getting a feel for what the container can do and debug your `Dockerfile`.
 For example you could first try to interactively install nginx in their and then write the `Dockerfile` once your comfortable.

 ## Container published Ports
 To expose network service via a port in the container we use the `-p` public option:
 `docker run --rm -it -p 5000:443 nginx:stable /bin/bash`
-This exposes the internal containers Port 443 to outside the container to port 5000.
-Such that visiting "localhost:5000" will access the containers service on the internal port 443.
+This exposes the internal containers Port 443 to the container-runtime host on port 5000.
+Such that visiting "localhost:5000" will access the containers service on its internal port 443.
 Now whether a service in the container actually listens on that port is unrelated.
-That's why it should be documented where on which port a given container offers what service.

-In the Dockerfile you will find the `EXPOSE 443` statement, but that is pure documentation.
+That's why it should be documented where on which port a given container offers what service, for this we use the `expose` keyword in docker-compose.yaml files and inside the Dockerfile.
+The `expose:` key in the dockercompose.yaml and `EXPOSE 443` directive in the Dockerfile is used purely for documentation purpose and has no effect.
 It has to be, else their would be a coupling between a container and the host it runs on via fixed host ports.
 Imagine you want to run multiple containers all wanting to publish to the same port on a common host.

 ## Build a Container
 Use a `Dockerfile` to define a container and build it running `docker build -t my-image-name .` in the same directory.